chigby/mtg/README.md

 ```
 $ mtg --type=goblin --rarity=m
 ```

+Note: some cards have been printed with multiple rarities (e.g. Sengir Vampire).
+Searching by rarity will match cards that have ever been printed at that rarity, even if it was only once fifteen years ago.

 Searches can be limited to sets, blocks, or formats using the full name of the set or an abbreviation, e.g. all alternate win conditions